-Finally, we assess whether leadership diversity has an influence on the demand and supply for finance.
-Here, we use results reported in Table 6 to compute average marginal effects for women-led and MEG-led firms conditional on being social enterprises, while adjusting for all other covariates.
+Finally, we assess whether leadership diversity has an influence on access to finance.
+Here, we use results reported in Table 6 to compute average marginal effects for women-led and MEG-led firms conditional upon being social enterprises, while adjusting for all other covariates.
 The results reported in Figure 4 focus on applications, and suggest that women-led social enterprises are 5.2% more likely to apply to loans from a mainstream financial intermediary.
 However, MEG-led social enterprises are 8% less likely to apply to credit card funding and 13% less likely to apply to government or local authority grants.